-In fact, most visitors find the weather a lot more pleasant in June and September rather than in July and August.
-So, unless you have to take time off in August, by all means avoid it and visit Greece in September instead.
+Most visitors find the weather a lot more pleasant in June and September rather than in high season.
+So, unless the only time you can take a holiday is in August, visit Greece in September instead.

 While some visitors still swim in November or December, most people will not find it pleasant.
-As a consequence, there aren’t as many sailing tours in the off-season – you’d get a much wider selection in summer.
+In addition, there aren’t as many sailing tours in the off-season – you’d get a much wider selection in summer.